When Do Departments Need Educators?

 “Someone other than the manager needs to conduct internal audits of a department on an ongoing basis.”
 Adams asserted.

 Internal auditing can catch quality concerns before they become quality issues.
-The deep nature of educators’ knowledge relative to standards & guidelines, as well as IFU requirements, enables them to catch concerns in real time within the department, while a manager may not always have the time to conduct these activities.
+Educators’ in-depth knowledge of standards, guidelines, and IFU requirements allows them to address concerns in real time, while a manager may not always have the time for these tasks.
 If regular, internal auditing isn’t occurring within a department, it may be worth considering the introduction of an educator role or a Quality Assurance Specialist.

 Expanding on this, Adams went on to give his thoughts on safety reports: “If you’re seeing the same problem come up in safety huddles each week, there is something missing in your department.”